Farewell Spit: Conservation initiatives

 Farewell Spit was leased for grazing from around the 1850s, and extensive damage to vegetation was caused by grazing and fires.
 In 1938, the area was given protection and designated as a sanctuary.
 However, wild cattle remained in the area, and 258 were removed in the 1970s.

 The adjoining Puponga Farm was originally purchased by the Crown to serve primarily as a buffer zone to protect the Farewell Spit Nature Reserve.
 Later purchases of Whararaki and Cape Farewell Farms helped to create a viable farm management unit, conserve biological and landscape values, and provide opportunities for public recreation.
 Puponga Farm Park serves as a visitor management and servicing area for the Farewell Spit Nature Reserve.

-As at 2021, there are still feral pigs on Farewell Spit, and these animals are a significant threat to nesting birds.
-The Onetahua Restoration project has been launched with the aim of eradicating pests from Whanganui Inlet on the West Coast, all the way to Farewell Spit, covering an area of more than 12000 ha.
-The project is a joint initiative between Farewell Wharariki HealthPost Nature Trust, Tasman Environmental Trust and Manawhenua ki Mohua.
-In 2022, a proposal was developed for a 4.5 km predator-proof fence along the base of the spit.
+As at 2025, there were still feral pigs and other pest mammal species on Farewell Spit, and these animals are a significant threat to nesting birds and ecosystems.
+The Pest Free Onetahua project aims to eradicate pests from Whanganui Inlet on the West Coast, all the way to Farewell Spit, covering an area of more than 12000 ha.
+The project is a joint initiative between HealthPost Nature Trust, Tasman Environmental Trust, Manawhenua ki Mohua, Department of Conservation, local landowners and the Mohua Golden Bay Community.
+In 2022, a proposal was developed for a pest-exclusion fence along the base of the spit.
+Construction began in 2025 at Wharariki Beach with the installation of the first sections of a 3.5 km fence along the Old Man Range.
+Pest elimination work began from the end of the spit, working back towards the fence, and targeting pigs, possoms, stoats and hares.
+The project aimed to complete the fence and the pest eradication on the spit by the end of summer 2026.